-David has undertaken research on widening participation for his PhD, as well as other projects such as designing and piloting Personal Development Plans, researching retention and progression of students from low participation neighbourhoods and researching the taxonomy of cooperation in lifelong learning.
-He has also successfully applied for funding and managed research projects; including investigating barriers to leisure facilities for children with ASD/ADHD and their parents and carers, and barriers to participation for non-traditional students..
+David has undertaken research on widening participation for his PhD, as well as other projects such as designing and piloting Personal Development Plans, researching retention and progression of students from low participation neighbourhoods and research into students placement experiences and wor-based learning and researching the taxonomy of cooperation in lifelong learning.
+He has also successfully applied for funding and managed research projects; including investigating barriers to leisure facilities for children with ASD/ADHD and their parents and carers, enabling employability for disabled students and barriers to participation for non-traditional students..

 David has worked within the UK higher education sector since 1998 in a variety of roles.
 This has included: managing lifelong learning and widening participation projects; promoting flexible study opportunities for part-time students; developing work-based learning programmes; researching the needs of students from low participation neighbourhoods; designing and piloting institutional personal development plans (PDPs); and developing international strategy and relations.